dangeabunea/PMonitor/README.md

 }
 ```

-But how does the application know to monitor the Notepad process.
+But how does the application know to monitor the Notepad process?
 From the configuration file.
 That is the place where we need to define the processes that we want to monitor.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>